Wetland MitigationContact: Michael Pennington 517-282-5768

 In accordance with the administrative rules for Part 303, the MDEQ can consider wetland mitigation only after all of the following conditions are met:

-- The wetland impacts are otherwise permittable under sections 30302 and 30311 of the act.
+- The wetland impacts could otherwise be permitted under sections 30302 and 30311 of the act.

 - No feasible and prudent alternative to avoid wetland impacts exists.